unum-cloud/ustore/assets/docs/page-install.md

 ## Cloud Deployments

 UKV is coming to the clouds across the globe!
-You can still manually `docker run` us, but for more entrprise-y deployments you may want:
+You can still manually `docker run` us, but for more enterprise-y deployments you may want:

 * horizontal auto-scaling,
-* higher performace,
+* higher performance,
 * rolling updates,
 * support.

-For that, try us on your favourite marketplace:
+For that, try us on your favorite marketplace:

 * Amazon Web Services.
 * Microsoft Azure.